warmcat/sai/READMEs/README-sai-json.md

-In the top level `"platforms"` section you describe the different build platforms you want to build and test on... the specified platforms must have builders that have connected themselves to the sai-master.
+In the top level `"platforms"` section you describe the different build platforms you want to build and test on... the specified platforms must have builders that have connected themselves to the sai-server.

 If you don't give a `"default": false` entry in the platform definition, the platform is assumed to apply to all the configurations listed afterwards.
 If